mbforbes/mapgen/report/report.md

 In this project, we approach the first domain of urban procedural generation: generating the layout for a city.
 Within this domain, we further restrict our focus to the following task: given a road network and city features (like water and parks), fill in the buildings inside of blocks.
-Figure TODO shows a visual depiction of our task.
+Figure 1 shows a visual depiction of our task.

 <br />

 ![dataset fig 1](img/task_overview.png)

-_Figure TODO: Task overview: given a road network, we attempt to directly fill in blocks with buildings._
+_Figure 1: Task overview: given a road network, we attempt to directly fill in blocks with buildings._

 <br />

 We split this overall task into two subtasks.
 In the first subtask, we extract individual blocks with their buildings laid out on top of them.
-The goal is to generate the buildings for a single block at a time (Figure TODO, upper half).
+The goal is to generate the buildings for a single block at a time (Figure 2, upper half).
 This problem is more constrained, and provides an early test of the model's capabilities.

-In the second subtask, we provide a larger chunk of a city as input, and ask the model to fill in buildings in all the empty blocks provided (Figure TODO, lower half).
+In the second subtask, we provide a larger chunk of a city as input, and ask the model to fill in buildings in all the empty blocks provided (Figure 2, lower half).
 This task is more difficult, because more buildings must be generated and placed within the bounds of blocks.
 But because we also provide geographic features like water and parks in the input, a model can potentially